 Archival audio: An eyewitness recalls the Tarawera eruption lighting up the sky.

 Narrator: Lying 24 kilometres south-east of Rotorua, Mount Tarawera is an unusual looking mountain, with several large domes and a broad, flat top.
 It was shaped by volcanic activity hundreds of years ago.
-The Māori inhabitants of the area, and the Europeans who arrived in the 19th century, did not know that Tarawera was an active volcano until 1886, when it came to life in the deadliest known eruption in the country’s history.
+The Māori inhabitants of the area, and the Europeans who arrived in the nineteenth century, did not know that Tarawera was an active volcano until 1886, when it came to life in the deadliest known eruption in the country’s history.

 Before the Tarawera eruption, the spectacular Pink and White Terraces were considered one of the scenic wonders of the world.
 The terraces consisted of delicately coloured volcanic rock that formed tiered layers of natural hot pools, where visitors from all around the world would bathe.